zhouchaofei/EdgePrompt/README.md

 ## Introduction
-This is our implementation of our paper *Edge Prompt Tuning for Graph Neural Networks*.
+This is our implementation of our paper *Edge Prompt Tuning for Graph Neural Networks* accepted by ICLR 2025.

 **TL;DR**: A graph prompt tuning method from the perspective of edges.